 Among short animated films, the following productions can boast a large number of screenings: "Foreign Body" by Marta Magnuska (35 screenings), "Oh Mother!" by Paulina Ziółkowska (29), "Beside Oneself" by Karolina Specht (27) and "Black" by Tomasz Popakul (25).
 When it comes to short feature films, the most popular ones were the following: "Evil Deeds" by Piotr Domalewski (18) and "La Etiuda" by Martin Rath (10).

 Polish short productions ended 2017 with almost 130 awards.
-The films which can boast the largest number of awards won abroad are "Pussy," which was awarded 29 times and "Adaptation" - the film was awarded as many as 19 times last year.
+The films which can boast the largest number of awards won abroad are "Pussy," which was awarded 29 times, "My Little Pony" by Maciej Barczewski (22 awards) and "Adaptation" - the film was awarded as many as 19 times last year.
 The third place went to "Oh Mother!" with 14 awards, and "Figure," awarded 10 times last year, was just outside the podium.

 Last year meant also the screenings of Polish short films at prestigious festivals.
 "Pussy," "Close Ties" as well as "Heat" by Agata Trzebuchowska and Mateusz Pacewicz were invited to the programme of the Sundance Film Festival.
 "Pussy" was also included in the programme of the festival SXSW, where it won an award.

 "Time to Go" by Grzegorz Mołda and "The Best Fireworks Ever" had their premieres in the competitions at the Cannes film festival.
 The film by Aleksandra Terpińska returned from Cannes with two awards: Canal+ Award for short film and Rail d'Or Award.